Kara-Tur: The Eastern Realms: Advanced Dungeons & Dragons 2nd edition

 In 1989, a printing of Trail Maps for Kara-Tur appeared.
 In 1990, the maps were again included in The Forgotten Realms Atlas.
 Later that year, TSR converted the monsters of Kara-Tur to second edition Advanced Dungeons & Dragons rules as part of the Monstrous Compendium series.

 After 1990, TSR ceased publishing new material related to Kara-Tur.
 The setting was, however, occasionally referred to by other TSR products such as Spelljammer and Ravenloft.

 Dungeons & Dragons 3rd edition

 The setting of Kara-Tur still exists on Abeir-Toril and is often mentioned in Forgotten Realms supplements.
 Characters and artifacts from Kara-Tur sometimes show up in Faerûn, but beyond that there is little interaction between the continents.

 Dungeons & Dragons 5th edition

 The 2015 release of Sword Coast Adventurer's Guide, a supplement, introduced Kara-Tur to the fifth edition of Dungeons & Dragons.
 There is a brief description of the land along with references throughout the book to its culture and how certain classes or backgrounds might fit in there.
+In 2025, Wizards of the Coast's Japanese branch released the beginner's adventure module The Oni's Right Hand.
+While the adventure takes place in Phandalin, it features characters from Kara-Tur who are in search of an object.
+This module was only released in Japan.